 Medicare IRMAA Calculator

-This page uses the 2023 IRMAA brackets and the 2023 standard Part B premium of $164.90 per month, matching the calculator logic below.
-Medicare typically bases IRMAA on your modified adjusted gross income, or MAGI, from your tax return two years earlier.
-In other words, the premium you pay this year often reflects income from an earlier tax year.
-That lag explains why newly retired people sometimes face unexpectedly high Medicare costs for a year or two after their earnings have already fallen.
-It also explains why retirement income planning, Roth conversions, capital gains, and one-time withdrawals can matter more than many people expect.
+The values on this page use the 2023 IRMAA brackets and the 2023 standard Part B premium of $164.90 per month so the calculator output, the visible table, and the formulas all agree.
+Medicare typically bases IRMAA on modified adjusted gross income, or MAGI, from two tax years earlier.
+That lag is why the premium you pay this year may reflect income from a year when you were still working, selling investments, or taking a one-time withdrawal.
+It is also why retirement timing, Roth conversions, capital gains, and other income events can affect Medicare costs in ways that are easy to overlook.

-Start by selecting your filing status.
-This version of the tool compares single and married filing jointly thresholds, because those are the statuses built into the calculator script.
-Next, enter your MAGI as a dollar amount.
-MAGI for IRMAA generally begins with adjusted gross income and then adds tax-exempt interest, so it can be higher than the income figure some retirees casually use when budgeting.
-If you are not sure which number to enter, a recent tax return is usually the best starting point for estimation.
+To estimate Medicare IRMAA, start by choosing the filing status that matches the threshold set you want to test.
+This version compares single and married filing jointly thresholds because those are the statuses built into the calculator logic.
+Then enter your MAGI as a dollar amount.
+For IRMAA, MAGI generally starts with adjusted gross income and then adds tax-exempt interest, so the number can be higher than the income figure some retirees use for everyday budgeting.
+If you are unsure which value to enter, a recent tax return is usually the best starting point for an estimate.

-When you click the estimate button, the calculator finds the first IRMAA bracket that your MAGI does not exceed.
-It then displays two outputs.
-The first is your total monthly Part B premium, which equals the standard premium plus any Part B IRMAA surcharge.
-The second is your monthly Part D surcharge.
-Part D works a little differently because plan premiums vary by insurer and coverage design.
-The calculator therefore reports only the IRMAA add-on for Part D, which must be added to your own plan premium separately.
+When you click the estimate button, the calculator finds the first IRMAA bracket that your MAGI does not exceed and applies the matching surcharges.
+The first output is your total monthly Part B premium, which equals the standard premium plus any Part B IRMAA adjustment.
+The second output is your monthly Part D surcharge.
+Part D is handled separately because actual drug-plan premiums differ by insurer and coverage design, so the calculator reports only the IRMAA add-on that would sit on top of your own plan premium.

-If you are testing scenarios, use the calculator more than once.
-That is often the most valuable way to use an IRMAA tool.
-Try your current MAGI, then test a larger Roth conversion, a realized capital gain, or a lower-income retirement year after leaving work.
-Because IRMAA uses fixed brackets, scenario testing can be more informative than general rules of thumb.
-A planned income event that looks small in isolation may still push you over a threshold and raise Medicare costs for an entire year.
+If you are comparing retirement-income choices, test more than one scenario.
+That is often the most useful way to use a Medicare IRMAA calculator.
+Try your current MAGI, then test a Roth conversion, a realized capital gain, a large dividend year, or a lower-income retirement year after leaving work.
+Because IRMAA uses fixed brackets, a scenario that looks small in isolation can still push you over a threshold and raise Medicare costs for the entire year.
+Testing the next bracket up can be more informative than relying on general rules of thumb.

 - Choose the filing status that matches the threshold set you want to test.